How much does business insurance cost?

 Shop Around

 According to Fit Small Business, 40% of businesses will file a claim within a 10 year period.
-That makes it likely that your business insurance costs will pay off at some point during the life of your business.
+That makes it likely that your business insurance costs will pay off at some point.

 But you can save some money now by shopping around at different insurance companies.
 Many times an insurance company has better deal for certain industries that they specialize in.
-An insurance expert can make sure you’re comparing apples to apples.
-And that’s where we can help.
-Just fill out one simple form about your business to compare insurance from over 30 top providers.
+An insurance expert can make sure you’re comparing apples to apples– and that’s where we can help.
+Just fill out one simple form about your business to compare insurance from over 30 top providers (at no extra cost).

 Bundle for a better deal.